What is inside delivery?

 When freight is delivered to a residential address, inside delivery involves the carrier moving the pallet to the driveway, porch or garage.
 Drivers will not take freight inside a home.

-Most carriers have policies prohibiting drivers from even attempting in-home pick-up or delivery.
+It is important to note that most carriers have policies prohibiting drivers from even attempting in-home pick-up or delivery.
 This policy is to avoid complaints that the driver tracked in mud, damaged walls or doors and the like.
-Additionally, there are potential liability issues if an accident or injury occurs inside.
+Additionally, there are potential freight liability issues if an accident or injury occurs inside.

 Therefore, it’s in every party’s best interest that the freight simply is delivered to a convenient outdoor location.
-Planning for this is imperative when your freight is delivered to a residence.
+Planning for this is imperative when your freight is delivered to a residence, or you could potentially face delays or have to make a redelivery.

 Inside delivery to businesses.

-Also, most drivers will not breakdown freight to move it through doors.
+Also, remember that most drivers will not breakdown freight to move it through doors.
 If your freight is larger than the entryway, a driver will not bring it inside.
 Drivers will also not perform “extraordinary” functions, including delivering up long or winding drives, or attempting to deliver in any area that is unsafe for their normal equipment such as a narrow hallway or steep stairs.
+If you don't account for these types of services ahead of time, you could be charged an added fee.

 Do you have a shipment to book?